 Meet the Expert

-Allison Odhner is the founder and lead planner of Bach to Basic, an all-inclusive bachelor and bachelorette party planning business featured in The New York Times, Bloomberg, and Cosmopolitan.
-Located in Philadelphia, Bach to Basic plans over 80 events per year all over the U.S. and internationally, with destinations including Miami, Charleston, Austin, San Diego, and Scottsdale.
+Allison Odhner is the founder and lead planner of Philadelphia-based Bach to Basic, an all-inclusive bachelor and bachelorette party planning business featured in the New York Times, Bloomberg, and Cosmopolitan.

 Wherever your ideal celebration falls on the spectrum, read on for everything you need to know about how to plan a bachelorette party.